 Beyond the teaching staff, these seminars are addressed to various representatives of civil society and administrations (journalists, history teachers, civil servants, activists).
 The participation of experts and museum managers is also encouraged.

-The continuous training of history teachers is incomplete within many European educational systems, most often in countries with significant memory challenges such
+The continuing education of history teachers is lacking in many European educational systems, most often in countries with high memory stakes such